wanting to jump off

 in Ely Cathedral

 The paradoxical nature of the idea that the impulse one feels, if one does, to throw oneself off the high place, is an attempt to gain control, must be acknowledged.
 For we often think of such impulses as precisely what needs controlling.
 Someone may say: if I gave in to them, well then I should be out of control!
 By way of answer I shall just point out that I am not saying that the impulse in any way reflects our better judgement or our general ambitions (of e.g. staying alive!).
 Instead I am invoking an instinctual ambition to master a frightening stimulus by entering into it.
 The impulse can then be said to be to jump (but not of course to kill oneself, which was never part of the plan).
 Here we have two different forms that 'control' may take.
 My choice to talk of 'control' and 'the will' in relation to instinctual efforts at mastery of unwanted discombobulation may not be entirely happy, but we may substitute something happier if need be.
 Children spontaneously re-run traumatic situations so that they should come good again the second time.
 They would not be able to avow what they are doing.
 What matters is that we ascribe the impulse to re-run the situation using language that invokes a wish to master fate and repair terror.
+And that the ascription conditions for such an impulse reference the immanent teleological organisation of the behaviour itself.
 In the case of the acrophobic's impulse we (usually) meet with a second and stronger impulse - to preserve biological life.
-The first impulse is to the end of 'preserving life' in Schopenhauer's sense (when he talks of the end of psychosis being to preserve life) - i.e. to make something livable-with.
+The first impulse is to the end of 'preserving life' in Schopenhauer's sense (when he talks of the end of psychotic delusion being to preserve life) - i.e. to make something livable-with.
 From the perspective of our wish to not die, any continued impulse to jump off appears to manifest a failure of control.
 From the perspective of the wish to master discombobulation, the impulse to jump off makes its own kind of sense.